 Smedes wasn't trying to be a spoil-sport or a party-pooper by bringing this up.
 He was trying to remind us that while there are some things to celebrate, our celebration is, at its most, only partial.
 Distress intrudes on our joy.
 What kind of suffering?
 The kinds that we don't want to have.

 - loss of one's ability to do things

 - injustice and oppression by governments, armies, economies, or social structures

 Smedes went on to remind us of some things which we must remember, if not as we celebrate, at least after we do.
 (You may or may not agree with this, but Smedes sets up the basic context so well that it merits your full consideration.)

 (1) Ministries of healing are not the main Christian answer to suffering.
 At their very best, they eliminate a particular suffering of a particular person.
-They do not remove all human suffering from life, and there are still many others suffering the same suffering that was just healed.
-The healings are signs "that God is alive, that Christ is Lord, and that suffering is not the last word about human existence" (p.19).
+They do not remove all human suffering from life, and there are still many others in the same misery that was just healed.
+However they're brought about, healings can be signs "that God is alive, that Christ is Lord, and that suffering is not the last word about human existence" (p.19).
 But let's not overstate their importance.

-(2) Healing from within suffering is as wonderful as healing from suffering.
-God gives inner strength that compensates for loss, and gives the sufferer resourcefulness to live faithfully and effectively.
+(2) Healing from within suffering is as wonderful as healing from it.
+God gives inner strength that compensates for loss, and gives the sufferer the resourcefulness to live faithfully and effectively.